-Get an insider's look at a Las Vegas location featured on a popular television show -- Count Kustoms -- as well as The Shelby Museum and The Goldstrom's Private Car and Memorabilia Collection.
+Get an insider's look at a Las Vegas location featured on a popular television show -- Count Kustoms -- as well as The Shelby Museum, The Goldstrom's Private Car and Memorabilia Collection and the Harley-Davidson showroom on the Strip.

 Your first stop is at chopper and hot rod dealer Count Kustoms, home of the History Channel's hit television show "Counting Cars."
 This one-stop shop for in-house paint, upholstery, frame-up builds and service is owned by Danny Koker, a recurring expert on "Pawn Stars."
 The shop has also been featured on MTV and VH-1.